 The Company is a single member limited liability company not subject to income tax.
 The Company holds all operations through indirect subsidiaries.
 The majority of these indirect subsidiaries are limited liability companies that are also not subject to income tax.
-A certain indirect subsidiary is a corporation that is subject to income tax, but has no operations and has not generated any taxable income since its inception.
-Any taxable income that would be generated by the Company would be the responsibility of the Company's equity owner.
+One indirect subsidiary of the Company is a corporation that is subject to income tax, but has no operations and has not generated any taxable income since its inception.
+Any taxable income generated by the Company would be the responsibility of the Company's equity owner.
 As such, the Company has not provided for income taxes in the accompanying condensed consolidated financial statements.